categories

 Getting organized can be difficult, but once you have a system in place, the task of downloading and editing images becomes far less stressful.

 While you are choosing your best images to send to your client to let them select their favorites, make sure to include your feature images.
-Feature images are the best of the best of your images.

-Images where you have captured the reaction of the bride’s mom when she sees her daughter in the wedding dress for the first time are those kinds of images that will make your clients go “Aw…” and maybe shed a tear of joy.
-These images are your money-makers!
+Feature images are the best of the best of your images; like the reaction of the bride’s mom when she sees her daughter in the wedding dress for the first time.
+These are the kinds of images that will make your clients go “Aw…” and maybe shed a tear or two.
+These photos are your money-makers!

 This is where the magic happens!
 You have your final number of culled images and can now begin your basic Lightroom edits.

-Or, you could speed up your editing process tenfold by using AI software like Aftershoot EDITS.
+Or, you could speed up your editing process tenfold by using AI software like Aftershoot Edits.

-Now the cropping, straightening, and adjustments for exposure, contrast, shadow, highlights, etc., come into play.
+This is where the cropping, straightening, and adjustments for exposure, contrast, shadow, highlights, etc., come into play.
 Again, this part is very personal to each photographer, and this is where your style begins to emerge.

 Two of the most popular manual photo editing software are Adobe Lightroom and Capture One.
 Capture One is a standalone piece of software, while Lightroom is included as part of the Adobe Creative Suite.